The Possible Traps of Buying Mining Stocks

-While owning shares of a mining company may seem like a meaningful way to gain exposure to the precious metals, there are several critical issues worth consideration.
-There are many possible traps of buying mining stocks.
+While owning shares of a mining company may seem like a meaningful way to gain exposure to precious metals, there are several critical issues worth consideration.
+There are many possible traps present when it comes to buying mining stocks.
 After reviewing these issues, we feel you will find that physical gold or silver ownership and ownership in the shares of companies that mine these metals are two very different things.

-- Counterparty risk: Owning shares of a mining company, or any company for that matter, does involve counterparty risk.
+Owning shares of a mining company, or any company for that matter does involve counterparty risk.
 Companies can and do default, declare bankruptcy, or experience issues that may be to the detriment of investors.
-Compare this to physical gold or silver bullion which cannot default or declare bankruptcy and which has tangible value that you can hold in your hands.
+Compare this to physical gold or silver bullion which cannot default or declare bankruptcy and which has a tangible value that you can hold in your hands.

-- Accessibility/Liquidity: However unlikely such a scenario may be, you must ask yourself what might happen if there were a significant currency, economic or geopolitical crises.
-Would you be able to exchange your shares for basic goods and services such as food, fuel or shelter?
-Not likely…Physical gold or silver bars, coins or rounds, however, could potentially be used as a medium of exchange for such necessities.
+However unlikely such a scenario may be, you must ask yourself what might happen if there were significant currency, economic or geopolitical crises.
+Would you be able to exchange your shares for basic goods and services such as food, fuel, or shelter?
+Not likely…Physical gold or silver bars, coins, or rounds, however, could potentially be used as a medium of exchange for such necessities.
 Gold is gold, paper is paper.

 Knowing some of these issues may help keep you from falling into common traps when purchasing equity in a mining company.
 These common traps include:

 - Buying shares believing they will always reflect changes in the gold or silver price.

 - Believing such investments may be “safer” because they involve gold or silver.